tofu13/READY./README.md

 READY. is an educational Commodore 64 emulator written in python 3.

-Target is not perfect emulation, but rather learning how that computer works and rebuilding it after decades.
+Target is not perfect emulation or performance, but rather learning how that computer works and rebuilding it after decades.

 A special thanks to the numberless sources of information found on the web.